Xenii1642/Xii-Boy-Ultra/README.md

 There is plenty of website that sell batteries.
 You should aquire them from a source you're confident with.
 If you leave in Europe, I highly recommend Akkuteile.
 It's a German website and I always been pleased by their services.

-You'll also noticed that the 40 pins ribbon cable might be replaced by the [40p Shielded FFC] I designed due to the interferance issues I had with the normal one.
+You'll also noticed that the 40 pins ribbon cable might be replaced by the [40p Shielded FFC](https://github.com/Xenii1642/Xii-Boy-Ultra/blob/main/PCB/Gerbers/Shielded%20FFC.zip) I designed due to the interferance issues I had with the normal one.

 ⚠️ Be careful to buy them from a reliable source to avoid contracts.
 Fake batteries can be etremly dangerous. ⚠️

 # PCBs
-All the PCBs files are availble in the [PCB section] If you just want to order them, you can use the [Gerber files].
+All the PCBs files are availble in the [PCB section](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB) If you just want to order them, you can use the [Gerber files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/Gerbers).
 Multiple manufacters work, My preference is [JLCPCB](www.jlcpcb.com)
-You can also make edits using the [Kicad 9 files].
+You can also make edits using the [Kicad 9 files](https://github.com/Xenii1642/Xii-Boy-Ultra/tree/main/PCB/KiCad%209%20Files).

 For the components, everything is listed in the [PCB BOM File].
 For the moment, there are only the Digikey links, I haven't found all the parts on Mouser yet.